jesus-development/telegram-processor/README.md

 If they already in use:

-- Change them in both config files: `configs/local.yaml` and `configs/default.yaml`
+- Change them in `docker-compose.yml`
-- And change them in `docker-compose.yml` too.
+- If you want to run demo locally, also change `db.port` in `configs/local.yaml`

 ### Run containers with postgres and api server